 The old freight railway tunnel at Jackson Hollow in the Shawnee National Forest (now a bike path) is the longest such tunnel in Illinois.
 Southern Illinois do not like to be reminded that the State Street subway tunnel in Chicago which carried CTA trains is nearly 48 times longer.

 Sand Cave near Eddyville (off Cedar Grove Church Road) is the largest sandstone cave in North America.

 Sulfur emissions from its smokestacks made the Baldwin coal-fired plant, some thirty miles southeast of St. Louis, for years the most polluting power plant in the U.S.

-The first paraffin-free oil was produced in 1924 at the Indian Refining Company plant next to the Embarras River on the southern edge of Lawrenceville.
+The first paraffin-free oil was produced in 1924 at the Indian Refining Company plant next to the Embarras River outside Lawrenceville.

 Vandalians founded Illinois’s first state historical society